 In a report released by UK based non-profit Carbon Tracker in 2019, the organization warns investors that before companies can claim to be aligned with the Paris Agreement, they must meet the minimum climate limits.
 This means major oil companies must reduce their average emissions by 40% by 2040 compared to 2019 levels.
 It also means that there is very little room for new offshore oil rig projects.

-In 2019, the United Kingdom had the highest emissions from oil and gas in the North Sea compared to other producers in the region, reaching 13.1 million tons of CO2 according to data collected by Rystad Energy.
-In comparison, Norway’s total emission reached 10.4 million tons of CO2 in the North Sea and Denmark reached 1.4 million tons in the same year.
-At its current trajectory, the United Kingdom and other European countries will be unable to follow through on its 2050 promise to cut their emissions to virtually zero according to Carbon Tracker.
+In 2019, the United Kingdom had the highest emissions from oil and gas in the North Sea compared to other producers in the region, reaching 13.1 million tons of CO2, according to data collected by Rystad Energy.
+In comparison, Norway’s total emission reached 10.4 million tons of CO2 in the North Sea, and Denmark reached 1.4 million tons in the same year.
+At its current trajectory, the United Kingdom and other European countries will be unable to follow through on a 2050 promise to cut their emissions to virtually zero, according to Carbon Tracker.

 Further, the allowance of the development of new offshore drilling rigs is worrisome for these commitments.
 Norwegian oil and gas giant Equinor, along with its partners Vår Energi, ConocoPhillips, and Petoro announced in September that it would develop and operate drilling rigs in the Breidablikk field – one of the largest undeveloped oil discoveries on the Norwegian continental shelf.
 In the Dutch North Sea, offshore drilling contractor Maersk Drilling has secured a contract to drill two development wells as part of Project Unity.
 The first gas from this field is expected in 2021.

-In a recent report published by the National Whistleblower Center in July 2020, “Exposing a Ticking Time Bomb: How Fossil Fuel Industry Fraud is Setting Us Up for a Financial Implosion – and What Whistleblowers Can Do About It” it describes why deception about companies’ preparedness for climate change represents a ticking time bomb that, if not addressed, could contribute to worldwide economic devastation.
+In July 2020, the National Whistleblower Center published a report,“Exposing a Ticking Time Bomb: How Fossil Fuel Industry Fraud is Setting Us Up for a Financial Implosion – and What Whistleblowers Can Do About It.”
+The report describes why deception about companies’ preparedness for climate change represents a ticking time bomb that, if not addressed, could contribute to worldwide economic devastation.
 There are two types of fraud that will need to be guarded against as oil and gas companies grapple with solutions to this challenge: exaggerated commitments of future carbon reductions and fraudulent financial statements.